pedro-boudoux/linked-blog-starter-md/100 UofG/000 Winter 2025/CIS*2500/Pointers.md

 ## Null Pointers
 `NULL` pointers simply show that the pointer variable doesn't currently point to any location.

+## Pointers to Constant
+*Pointers to constant*, denoted `const void*`, or `const <type>*` are pointers that can change the value of the address it points to but cannot change the value at that address.

 ## Pointer Arithmetic
 C allows us to perform arithmetic (addiction and subtraction) on pointers to array elements.